Check this out:

 St. Louis Ponds is located west of I-5 about 15 miles north of Salem and 2 miles west of Gervais.
 From Gervais, take St Louis Rd west to Tesch Lane, turn left onto Tesch Lane and follow road into the St. Louis Ponds public fishing area.

-Fishing from a floating device is prohibited on Pond #1 and Pond # 3.
-Fishing from a personal float tube (no boats allowed) is allowed on all other ponds.
-Pond #6 has provided some excellent trout opportunities this spring.
+Fishing from a floating device is prohibited on all ponds.
+Pond #6 has provided some excellent trout opportunities this spring though weed growth may limit stocking later in the spring as the water warms.

 -Photo by Rick Swart, ODFW